REGISTRATION IS NOW OPEN

 Student/Trainee $75 ----

-Continuing Education Course Fee
+Continuing Education Course Fees

 Member Rate Non-Member Rate

-Regular $50 $75
+Regular $50 Each $75 Each

 Student/Trainee Free ----